Story published June 2016

 You know what causes a big degree of discomfort is knowing that when a cat owner calls up your animal hospital in June of 2016, to get their cat declawed and ask will your cat be ok after having its toes amputated by Dr McConkey, the head of the “soft tissue service” , they tell you that she is a board certified doctor and is really good at that procedure.
 They tell you that you have to book an exam first that is included in the $515 price for the declaw and it is to check if your cat is healthy enough for the amputation surgery and the only times the declaw wouldn’t be done would be if your cat has a skin infection or something like a cardio issue.

 Cornell employees that make the appointments for cat owners say that they use the laser and there wasn’t one mention of humane alternatives or that declawing isn’t good for a cat when the cat owners ask if their cats will be ok from the amputations.
 They just say that your cat will have a 2 night stay and that’s included in the $515.

-If you want to be shocked and appalled at what happened to Rhoda A Hogan’s large gift please read this story Cornell and Rhoda A Hogan’s large bequest
+If you want to be shocked and appalled at what happened to Rhoda A Hogan’s large gift please read this story.
+Cornell’s Big FU to Rhoda Hogan’s bequest